 A Guide to Performance Bonds

 When a developer wants to protect the investment made in a project, the contractor that won the bid is required to provide a performance bond before work can begin.
 In short, this bond type guarantees that a contractor will complete a project according to contract.
 If the contractor fails to do so, the developer can make a claim to keep from losing money.
-Oftentimes performance bonds are issued in conjunction with payment bonds, and together they are among the most common construction bonds used in the market.
+Often performance bonds are issued in conjunction with payment bonds, and together they are among the most common construction bonds used in the market.
 To get a free, no obligation quote for your performance bond, apply online or give one of our performance bond experts a call at 1 (800) 308-4358.

-Pay A Low Performance Bond Cost.
+Pay a Low Rate for Your Performance Bond

 Your premium will vary for a number of reasons such as the project's bid amount, your financial credentials and your past work history.
 Qualified contractors who work with SuretyBonds.com typically pay a rate that's just 2.5%-3% of the bond amount.
 This means if you've been contracted for a $100,000 project, you could pay just $2,500 to $3,000 for your performance bond.

-Apply For Your Bond Today.
+Apply for Your Bond Today

-If your project will be contracted for $250,000 or less, you'll have to answer the following questions during the application process.
+If your project will be contracted for $250,000 or less, you'll have to answer the following questions during the application process: